A complete transformation of the user experience, from ineffective to effective, can be done quickly by someone with the right skillset.

 - I presented the mockups of the key screens before continuing to the rest to avoid going too far in the wrong direction.

 - Upon approval of the preliminary round of mockups, and then the final mockups (both of which came instantly - no hesitation), I began coding the mockups with HTML and CSS.

 - I began the grueling process of integrating the new code into the tight constraints of the CMS.

 - I interacted with the CMS provider to fix some issues with their system and to request minor changes which reaped big rewards.

+The client was so pleased with their redesigned web site that they have already refered us to others in their field.
 Unfortunately, metrics were not an option with this project.
 And we are still waiting for user comments to be forwarded from the business.
 But that does not mean we are in the dark.
 Drawing on our understanding of design principles and on our experience with similar projects, we can judge for ourselves, indeed, the whole world can judge for themselves, that this web site redesign is a huge success!